typovrak/nixos-ssh/README.md

 - 🔄 **Idempotent :** Safe to run on every ```nixos-rebuild``` without overwriting existing keys.

-- ⚙️ **Minimal configuration :** Zero-friction setup with sensible defaults.
+- ⚙️ **Minimal configuration :** Zero friction setup with sensible defaults.

 - 💾 **No backup needed :** No ```rm -rf``` in this module.